-- (1) If by the end of the period within which the defendants are required to reach agreement as to apportionment an apportionment statement setting out details of the apportionment of liability that the defendants have agreed to has not been filed with the Registrar, the Registrar is to refer the matter to a Contributions Assessor for determination on the next business day following the end of that period. - (2) The Registrar can delegate to any member of staff of the Tribunal any function of the Registrar under this clause (except this power of delegation). - (3) The Registrar is to notify each defendant of the referral of a matter to a Contributions Assessor.
+- (1) If by the end of the period within which the defendants are required to reach agreement as to apportionment an apportionment statement setting out details of the apportionment of liability that the defendants have agreed to has not been filed with the Registrar, the Registrar is to refer the matter to a Contributions Assessor for determination. - (1) If by the end of the period within which the defendants are required to reach agreement as to apportionment an apportionment statement setting out details of the apportionment of liability that the defendants have agreed to has not been filed with the Registrar, the Registrar is to refer the matter to a Contributions Assessor for determination on the next business day following the end of that period.

-- (4) The Contributions Assessor to whom a matter is referred is to determine the contribution that each defendant is liable to make and is to make that determination on the assumption that the defendants are liable and solely on the basis of: - (a) the plaintiff's statement of particulars and the defendants' replies on the claim, and - (b) standard presumptions as to apportionment determined by the Minister for the purposes of this clause by order published in the Gazette.
+- (2) The Registrar is to notify each defendant of the referral of a matter to a Contributions Assessor. - (3) The Contributions Assessor to whom a matter is referred is to determine the contribution that each defendant is liable to make and is to make that determination on the assumption that the defendants are liable and solely on the basis of: - (a) the plaintiff's statement of particulars and the defendants' replies on the claim, and - (b) standard presumptions as to apportionment determined by the Minister for the purposes of this clause by order published in the Gazette.